-Join Nick Brazzi for an in-depth discussion in this video Setting up Instant Hotspot, part of Up and Running with Apple Pay and iOS 8.1.
+Join Nick Brazzi for an in-depth discussion in this video Setting up Instant Hotspot, part of Learning Apple Pay and iOS 8.1.

 - Instant Hotspot is a feature of both iOS8 and Mac OS X Yosemite.
 It was feature that was initially announced for iOS8, but it was held back until the iOS8.1 update.
 Instant Hotspot is a feature that adds on to the existing Personal Hotspot feature.
 Using a Personal Hotspot on an iPhone means that you are using the iPhone to create a wi-fi network.
 Then you can connect your computer to that wi-fi network and access the internet, which is facilitated through the iPhone's cellular connection.